 Key words should describe the studied problem as best possible.
 They should not be less than 5 words, and arranged alphabetically.

 All procedures, analytical methods, experimental design and preliminary materials should be provided with detail in this section.
 Relevant references should be quoted for a particular analytical methodology.
 Complete statistical procedures should be produced under separate heading of ‘statistical analysis’ [Short communications without materials and methods].

 Note: or written separated from each other.

-The results from the experiment, including their statistical detail should be presented graphically or in table form.
+The results of the study, including their statistical details should be presented graphically or in table form.
 In this section, the results obtained should be recorded in text form and table data should not be repeated.
 Results should be clear and concise.
-Detailed discussion should be produced in this section with relevant references, preferably most recent citation should be included.
+Detailed discussion should be produced in this section with relevant references; preferably most recent citation should be included.
 Discussion should be at a point, explain and supports the results.